 Tackling racism in sport

-Researchers at Birmingham City University are exposing racial disparities in sport from grassroots to the professional level.
+Researchers at Birmingham City University are exposing prejudice in sport from grassroots to professional level.

-Criminologists at the University are exploring how Islamophobia in football impacts male and female football players both on and off the pitch, and found participants reporting hate crimes from members of the public, players from opposing teams and management.
+Criminologists at the University have explored how Islamophobia in football impacts male and female football players both on and off the pitch, and found that participants were reporting hate crimes from members of the public, players from opposing teams and management.

 Their studies have led to FA action in a bid to raise awareness and tackle discrimination in football at all levels.